fuji-fabric/fuji-fabric.github.io/docs/001-Modules/013-chat.style.md

 - Document:   Reset your personal chat content format.

-- Can be executed by console: `false`
+- Can be executed by console: `true`
 - Required Level Permission: `4`
 - Required String Permission: `null`
 :::